Create templates in Blueprint Designer¶

 Views¶

-Card views define the content displayed on a Govern item page, such as the Overview, Workflow steps, and Reference fields.
+Content Display: Views determine the content shown on Govern item pages, such as Overview, Workflow steps, and Reference fields.
+They also define how rows are displayed in tables.

 Properties |